click-ai/run-tests/README.md

   with:
     apiKey: ${{ secrets.CLICK_AI_API_KEY }}
     tests: |-
-      # This will run all tests simultaneously
+      # This will run all tests simultaneously, will run all tests if the array is empty
       [[
         "65942917c16ba99bb2b38f2f",
         "659dc7bcdceb9d988c9aa790"